keriati/treasure-hunt/01-spellbook-of-refactoring.md

 relic, the **Spellbook of Refactoring**.
 This spellbook, imbued with the raw essence of the algorithm, holds the power to unlock unparalleled mastery over code, a treasure beyond gold for those who dare to seek it.

-Legend tells that the spellbook lies at the heart of the **Library of the Moon**, a maze so cunningly crafted that it shifts and changes like the wind.
+Legend tells that the spellbook is hidden in the **Library of the Moon**, a maze so cunningly crafted that it shifts and changes like the wind.
 Walls move, floors rotate, and what once was a passage may become a dead end in the blink of an eye.
 It was designed by a forgotten race, their knowledge of backbone and marionette unmatched, to protect the spellbook from falling into unworthy hands.

 ![Library of the Moon](./images/library-of-the-moon.png)